 A group of corporations located in several service center regions will often keep all the books and records at the principal office of the managing corporation.
 In this case, the income tax returns of the corporations may be filed with the service center for the region in which the principal office is located.

 Other Forms, Returns, Schedules, and Statements That May Be Required

-The REIT may have to file the following.
+The REIT may have to file some of the following forms.
 See the applicable forms for more information.

 Information Returns